 The cobblestone streets, the horse-and-carriages, the carefully preserved architecture, just the general European-ness of it all – it made my history-loving heart happy to visit many of these historic squares during our years traveling in Europe.
 I fell in love with quite a few, but if I had to pick just one favorite, it would be the beautiful Old Town Square in Prague.

-A UNESCO world heritage site, the history of Prague’s Old Town Square dates all the way back to the 10th century.
-Back then, the Old Town Square, known simply as the Big Square, was the beating heart of the city where goods were sold and traded.
-Today, along with Prague Castle, the Old Town Square is more like the beating heart of Prague’s tourism industry, but there is still a lot of history (and a ridiculous amount of European charm) to be discovered here.
+Bestowed UNESCO world heritage status alongside other areas in the historic center of Prague, the history of Old Town Square dates all the way back to the 10th century.
+Back then, this area, known simply as the Big Square, was the beating heart of the city where goods were sold and traded.
+Today, Old Town Square is more like the beating heart of Prague’s tourism industry, but there is still a lot of history (and a ridiculous amount of European charm) to be discovered here.

 Go Inside St Nicholas Church

 While not quite as stunning on the outside as the gothic Church of Our Lady before Týn, I think St Nicholas Church, located on the other side of Old Town Square, just may one up Our Lady when it comes to what you’ll find inside.
 And photography is allowed.
 Bonus!